 “Where are they coming from?
 How far are they traveling?
 Why are they dispersing?”
 Hamer said in the release.

-In a pilot study in three counties in Texas — one of six U.S. states where Chagas disease is reportable — Hamer and colleagues glued tiny transmitters weighing 0.2 gram to the backs of kissing bugs.
+In a pilot study in three counties in Texas — one of six U.S. states where Chagas disease is reportable — Hamer and colleagues glued tiny transmitters weighing 0.2 g to the backs of kissing bugs.
 From 2015 to 2017, they tagged and tracked 11 kissing bugs.